leadfollowmove/nosocial/index.md

 If you haven't seen what I'm talking about, take a moment to go check out Sebastien's page or [nohello.com](http://www.nohello.com/).
 I'll wait.

 So what's different for nosocial?
 Not much really.
-This page is to let colleagues know that when they reach out on chat that it's perfectly acceptable to **bypass social formalties** and just get to the point ask the question!
+This page is to let colleagues know that when they reach out on chat that it's perfectly acceptable to **bypass social formalties** and just get to the point and ask the question!
 No need to worry about saying any of the following:
 <pre>
 Hi..
 How is everything going?